-- The Viktualienmarkt – This market is in the middle of the city and has a great choice of fresh fruit and vegetables, food stores, cheese, antipasti.
+- Shop at the Viktualienmarkt – This market is in the middle of the city and has a great choice of fresh fruit and vegetables, food stores, cheese, antipasti.
 It’s not very expensive either.

-- The Deutches Museum – One of the largest technical museums in the world, this museum is host to a huge array of exhibits.
+- Visit the Deutches Museum – One of the largest technical museums in the world, this museum is host to a huge array of exhibits.
 For anyone interested in construction, engineering, aerospace, and the natural sciences, this is a great attraction.
 You could easily spend the entire day here.

-- Maibaumaufstellung – The first of May is a public holiday in Germany, and every year, there is a festive erection of Maypoles all over the country.
-Small villages will go head to head, attempting to steal the maypole of rival villages and if one is stolen, it must be ‘purchased’ back.
+- Partake in Maibaumaufstellung – The first of May is a public holiday in Germany, and every year, there is a festive erection of Maypoles all over the country.
+Small villages will go head to head, attempting to steal the maypole of rival villages.
+If one is stolen, it must be “purchased” back.
 There is always an interesting array of activities on this day.

-- Shop at Kaufingerstrasse – This is a shopping area that stretches for several blocks, which is exclusive to pedestrian traffic.
-There is a great mix of independent boutiques and large-scale department stores to peruse through.
-When you get tired of shopping, or just feel like taking a break, there is a slew of restaurants, bars, cafes, and beer gardens to stop in at.
+- Shop at Kaufingerstrasse – This is a shopping area that stretches for several blocks, which is exclusively designate for pedestrian traffic.
+There is a great mix of independent boutiques and large-scale department stores to peruse.
+When you get tired of shopping, there is a slew of restaurants, bars, cafes, and beer gardens to stop at.

-- Bayerische Staatsoper – Considered to be one of the top attractions in Munich and Bavaria alike, this is also one of the best opera companies in the world.
-The pieces put on here are primarily that of Mozart, Wagner, and Strauss.
-Seeing a show here is definitely one for the must see list.
+- Enjoy a Performance at Bayerische Staatsoper – Considered to be one of the top attractions in Munich and Bavaria alike, this is also one of the best opera companies in the world.
+The pieces put on here are primarily composed by Mozart, Wagner, and Strauss.
+Seeing a show here is definitely one for the to-do list.

 Other Destinations in Germany